FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Evaluation

 \subsubsection{Computational Overhead}

 We first disregard network conditions to get an overview of the computational overhead of applying compression models. \Cref{tab:infcompexecnobw} summarizes the execution times of the prediction pipeline’s components.

 Enc.
 NX/TX2 refers to the encoding time on the respective client device.
 Analogously, dec. refers to the decoding time at the server.
 Lastly, Full NX/TX2 is the total execution time of encoding at the respective client plus decoding and the prediction task at the server.
-Lu-JHAP demonstrates how LIC models without a sequential context component are noticeably faster, but are still 9.3x-9.6x slower than FrankenSplit despite a considerably worse r-d performance.
-Comparing Ballé-FP to Minnen-MSHP reveals that including side information only incurs minimal overhead, even on the constrained client.
-On the server, FrankenSplit’s is slightly slower than some baselines due to the attention mechanism of the decoder blueprint for the swin backbone.
-However, unlike all other baselines, the computational load of FrankenSplit is near evenly distributed between the client and the server, i.e., FrankenSplit’s design heuristic successfully considers resource asymmetry.
-The significance of considering resource asymmetry is emphasized by how the partially parallelized context model of Chen-BHJAP leads to faster decoding on the server.
+Lu-JHAP demonstrates how LIC models without a sequential context component are noticeably faster but are still 9.3x-9.6x slower than FrankenSplit despite a considerably worse r-d performance.
+Notice that the computational load of FrankenSplit is near evenly distributed between the client and the server.
+The significance of considering resource asymmetry is emphasized by how the partially parallelized context model of Chen-BJHAP leads to faster decoding on the server.
 Nevertheless, it is slower than other JHAP baselines due to the overhead of the increased encoder size outweighing the performance gain of the blocked context model on constrained hardware.